 This differing level of first-generation violence may be largely due to the fact that Christianity took several hundred years to be institutionalized, while Islam was a cohesive institution from its very start.
 After Christianity was finally institutionalized by the Catholic Church and Byzantine Empire, men who took up the cross such as Clovis and Charlemagne were responsible for plenty of carnage and death in Christ’s name.
 The names of the untold hundreds of thousands put to the blade by nominally Christian generals have been lost to history – but their deaths and their neighbors’ fearful conversion were no different from the converts won and deaths caused in Islam’s early spread.
 In terms of pure volume and square mileage, Clovis and Charlemagne forcefully spread Christianity farther than anyone who came before them.
 However neither the Bible or any official Christian text really addresses this, and so it seems very far divorced from the faith itself.

 It isn’t.
-Christianity didn’t become fully rooted in Western culture until those men aided and abetted its spread – a spread just as violent and terrible as Islam’s early years.
+Christianity didn’t become fully and inextricably rooted in Western culture until those men aided and abetted its spread – a spread just as violent and terrible as Islam’s early years.

 So fairly or not, Christians today tend to overlook the violent actions of those nominally Christian men and only allow the use of the lives depicted in the Bible during debates of how “early” Christianity was spread or what Christianity is “really” about.
 But in the history of all three great Western monotheistic religions, there is no escaping the tension between religious party and political power: